dharmikbhanushali/Sql-Syntax-Queries/README.md

 # SQL Syntax Notebook

 ## Project Overview
 This Jupyter notebook, titled "SQLSyntax.ipynb," serves as a practical guide and reference for various SQL syntaxes and functions.
-It's designed to help users understand and apply different SQL operations effectively within their projects, with a focus on window functions like LAG and LEAD.
+It's designed to help users understand and apply different SQL operations effectively within their projects.

 ## Key Features
 - **SQL Functions and Syntax**: Demonstrates the use of SQL functions, particularly window functions, to analyze data trends and relationships.